HoussemDellai/aks-course/03_helm/Readme.md

 This will install the chart with the specified image tag.

-## 6. Install a Chart with Custom Values
+## 6. Install a Chart with custom values

 You can also install a chart with a custom `values.yaml` file that specifies the values to use when installing the chart.
 Create a custom `values.yaml` file.